boost-legal/lm-code-challenges/case-managment/code-challenge/README.md

 Cases:   [cases.csv](cases.csv)

+## Expectations

-We expect you to develop usign Ruby without using a database in order to test your object oriented skills.
+We need this chalenge to be developed usign *Ruby without a database* in order to test your object oriented skills.
 Feel free to ask us any question.

+## Bonus

+Bonus points if you write tests.